loispuig/puppet-phpmyadmin/README.md

 ## Limitations

 Tested on Debian 8 using Puppet 3.7 / 3.8.
-Should work on any Apache base web server.
 Puppet >= 3.7 required.